 The General Manager recommends a phased partnership approach given that the viability of the Crevelt Proposal is dependent on a number of yet outstanding factors.
 As part of this phased approach, the District would first issue a one (1) year HHC access permit (permit-to-enter) to Crevelt to allow for initial planning and design work to commence, as well as onsite cleanup and additional stabilization prior to the actual rehabilitation of the structures and future reuse of the site.
-The HHC access permit may include as an attachment, a "Letter of Agreement" that further details the agreed upon responsibilities referenced below to ensure there are no misunderstandings regarding the Crevelt's responsibility for fundraising and disclaiming any District responsibility for accounting, fundraising, use of non-profit funds, or obligations to any donors pledging funds to the non-profit.
+The HHC access permit may include a "Letter of Agreement" that further details the agreed upon responsibilities referenced below to avoid misunderstandings regarding Crevelt's responsibility for fundraising and disclaim any District responsibility for accounting, fundraising, use of non-profit funds, or obligations to any donors pledging funds to the non-profit.